jv-k/ver-bump/README.md

 ## Todo — General ⏳
   - [ ] Docs: Create GIF screenshot
-  - [ ] Docs: Document all remaining switches
   - [ ] Docs: Instructions for creating a Gh package
   - [ ] Docs: General tidy-up of the concepts